ZuffyMC/ZuffyMC/README.md

 ## About Me

-I'm a Minecraft server developer from Indonesia with experience in server setup, plugin configuration, performance optimization, and Java/Bedrock integration.
+I'm a developer from Indonesia with experience in Minecraft server development, plugin creation, Discord bot development, website development, and server optimization.

-I focus on creating clean, useful, and reliable resources for Minecraft server owners, especially for communities that need practical tools without complicated setup.
+I focus on creating clean, useful, and reliable digital resources for communities, server owners, and online projects.
+My goal is to build tools that are simple to use, easy to understand, and helpful in real-world usage.

-Currently, I am developing Minecraft plugins and server utilities that are designed to be simple, lightweight, and helpful for public servers, survival servers, and community-based projects.
+I work on different types of projects, including Minecraft resources, Discord automation tools, websites, dashboards, server utilities, and community-focused systems.

-Some of my resources may be released for free to support the Minecraft community, while the source code may remain private for security, maintenance, and project protection reasons.
+Some of my resources may be released for free to support the community, while the source code may remain private for security, maintenance, and project protection reasons.

 ---

 ## What I Do

 - Minecraft plugin development
+- Minecraft server setup and optimization
+- Discord bot development
+- Website development
+- Dashboard and panel development
-- Server performance optimization
+- Server tools and utilities
 - Java and Bedrock server integration
 - Plugin configuration and setup
-- Paper/Spigot server tools
-- Free Minecraft server resources
+- Free community resources
-- Private and community-focused projects
+- Private and maintained projects
 - Documentation, changelogs, and release management

 ---

 ## Project Policy

-Most of my public projects are planned to be released as free resources for the Minecraft community.
+Most of my public projects are planned to be released as free resources for the community.

 Please note:

 - Some projects may be free to use but not open source
-- Source code may remain private for security and maintenance reasons
+- Source code may remain private for security, maintenance, and project protection reasons
 - Public repositories may contain documentation, releases, changelogs, and usage guides
 - Redistribution, resale, or claiming my work as your own is not allowed
 - Always download my resources from official pages only